Roo-key/ece4160/docs/lab1.md

     allowfullscreen>
 </iframe>

 The third example involved testing the sensors on the board.
 This prewritten sample code uses a temperature sensor on the board to send data to the serial terminal, which can be viewed in the Arduino IDE.
+When the chip was heated up by hand, the temperature reading in the serial window slowly increased over time.

-##Example 4 - Microphone Output:
+<h>Example 4 - Microphone Output:</h>

 <iframe
     width="560"